Project-Herophilus/.github/profile/README.md

 to ensure a very [scalable, extensible and reusable architecture](https://github.com/Project-Herophilus/Project-Herophilus-Assets/tree/main/Platform-Content/Design/Architecture.md) with a focus on enabling specific [capabilities](https://github.com/Project-Herophilus/Project-Herophilus-Assets/tree/main/Platform-Content/Design/Capabilities.md).

-What differentiates Project Herophilus is our focus and intent to enable unifying siloed areas life developers, data integration, application integration, data and data scientists with a cohesive ecosystem approach to solving problems.
+What differentiates Project Herophilus is our focus and intent to enable unifying siloed areas like application developers, data integration, application integration, data analysts, and data scientists with a consistent approach to solving problems.
 To help with consistency we created a [fictitious organization](https://github.com/Project-Herophilus/Project-Herophilus-Assets/tree/main/Platform-Content/General/FictitiousOrg.md) and ensure we can accurately define and relate any solutions being developed.
-When it comes to data integration there are a set of [industry based integration standards support](https://github.com/Project-Herophilus/Project-Herophilus-Assets/tree/main/Platform-Content/Design/IntegrationStandardsSupported.md) and non industry standard data challenges.
+When it comes to data integration there are a set of
+[industry based integration standards support](https://github.com/Project-Herophilus/Project-Herophilus-Assets/tree/main/Platform-Content/Design/IntegrationStandardsSupported.md) and non industry standard data challenges.

-At Project Herophilus, we [leverage industry leading open source technologies](https://github.com/Project-Herophilus/Project-Herophilus-Assets/tree/main/Platform-Content/Technical/Technologies.md) to help us bring the most widely adopted and used capabilities to bear.
+Our goal is to [leverage industry leading open source technologies](https://github.com/Project-Herophilus/Project-Herophilus-Assets/tree/main/Platform-Content/Technical/Technologies.md) to help us bring the most widely adopted and used capabilities.
 Assets currently available provide tools for configuration, testing, legacy and modern data integration, modern application integration, application development, synthetic data, and more.
 All of these assets are available to any organization.
-The sole purpose of ALL the capabilities we have built for healthcare is to focus on enabling <b> Data as an Asset</b>
+The sole purpose of ALL the capabilities we have built for healthcare is to focus on enabling <b> Data is the Asset</b>

 Apart from the links above here are some other key points about our community and what we are working towards.